confluentinc/ksql/design-proposals/klip-42-schema-migrations-tool.md

 The `version` column has the version of the migration applied or undone.
 The `name` column has the name of the migration.
 The `state` column has the state of the migration process.
 It can be any of `Pending`, `Running`, `Migrated`, `Error`, `Undone`.
-The `undoable` column specifies if the migration can be undone or not.
-This requires an undoable migration file (See `Undo migrations`).
 The `checksum` column has the MD5 checksum of the migration file.
 It is used to validate the schema migrations with the local files.
 The `started_on` column has the date and time when the migration started.
 The `completed_on` column has the date and time when the migration finished.